Sunday, August 28, 2016

 Head – 1.8 out of 3 mugs

-The head was average.
-Took a while to fully dissipate.
-The bubbles were larger than average yet they are not thick enough to notice when drinking the beverage.
+The head was of average size and gradually dissipated.
+The bubbles were larger than average but not sufficiently thick to be noticeable while consuming the beverage.

 Zip – 2.1 out of 3 mugs